Nerajno/Trapper_Keeper-v1/README.md

 - [ ] Add other usecases to this ReadMe.
 - [ ] Add a version badge.
 - [ ] Add a website up or down badge.
+- [ ] Change colors via color theory to fit the project's target audience.
+- [ ] Fix about us and the other page.